jmillermedia/miller_j_musicMixer/README.md

 Repo for the Music Mixer project.
 The project will feature a robot with customizible music loops to be dragged and dropped onto input ports on the robots body.

 ## Installation:
 There is no installation process for this repo.
-Simply pull down and enjoy.
+Just open index.html on any modern browser.

+## Code Used:
+JavaScript, HTML, CSS

 ## Additional Resources:
 [Pintrest Inspiration Board](https://www.pinterest.ca/jmillermedia/music-mixer-project/ 'Pintrest')